Foucault's lectures at the Collège de France: The Birth of Biopolitics (1978–1979)

-"Linguists have testified in legal cases implicating a wide range of linguistic levels, e.g. phonetics, phonology, morphology,syntax, semantics, pragmatics, and variations.
-Legal issues have included the following:statuary and contract language ambiguity;comprehensibility of jury instructions problems with verbatim transcripts;spoken language as evidence of intent;adequacy of warning labels on consumer products;verbal offences (libel, slander);compliance with plain language requirements;trademark and copyright infrigement;informed consent;and the regulation of advertising language by the Federal Trade Commission in the US.
-The best known and most experienced forensic linguist in North America is Roger Shuy whose name was for a number of years synonymous with Forensic linguistics in the case of trial consultant/expert.
+Linguists have testified in legal cases implicating a wide range of linguistic levels, e.g., phonetics, phonology, morphology, syntax, semantics, pragmatics, and variations.
+Legal issues have included the following: statutory and contract language ambiguity; comprehensibility of jury instructions; problems with verbatim transcripts; spoken language as evidence of intent; adequacy of warning labels on consumer products; verbal offences (libel, slander); compliance with plain-language requirements; trademark and copyright infringement; informed consent; and the regulation of advertising language by the Federal Trade Commission in the US.
+The best-known and most experienced forensic linguist in North America is Roger Shuy, whose name was for a number of years synonymous with forensic linguistics in the role of trial consultant or expert.